 Activity #8: Planning.
 Expenditures for the planning of the CDBG-NDR Grant both programmatic and fiscal.

 Activity #9: Climate Change Action Plan.
-The Resilient Springfield website has launched to track progress of the plan.
-The City and PVPC are also working together on developing priority implementation actions.
+The City and PVPC have developed priority implementation actions and are working together to begin implementation of some of those items.

 Activity #10: Citizen Science Initiative.
-The first session began this quarter and is anticipated to conclude within the next quarter.
-Outreach for the second session is currently underway.
+The first session has been completed and students have received certifications.
+Outreach for the second session is currently underway and the City anticipates the second session beginning within the next quarter.

 Activity #11: Citizen Tree Steward Program.
-The first session began this quarter and is anticipated to conlcude within the next quarter.
-Outreach for the second session is currently underway.
+The first session was completed within this quarter.
+Outreach for the second session is currently underway and the City anticipates the second session to begin next quarter.